-My report consists of three parts.
-First part presents the consolidated results for the financial year of 2022.
-Second part is about innovative thinking and actions taken in 2022.
-Third part will be going through our plans and targets for the upcoming year in 2023.
+My report consists of 3 parts.
+The first part presents the consolidated results for the financial year of 2023.
+The second part is the Company's business view report for 2023 and the third part is our plans and goals for 2024.